caseyg/awesome/README.md

 *   [syncthing/syncthing](https://github.com/syncthing/syncthing) - Open Source Continuous File Synchronization

-*   [matryer/xbar](https://github.com/matryer/xbar) - Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)

-*   [itsabot/itsabot](https://github.com/itsabot/itsabot) - ItsAbot makes it easy and fun to build your own digital assistant, and we include everything you need to get started.

 ## C

 *   [welfvh/daylight-mirror](https://github.com/welfvh/daylight-mirror) - Screen mirroring solution for using Daylight Computer as external Mac display